devignerforhire/resume/README.md

 It's licensed under the GPL, so feel free to fork and use it as the base to create your own.

-I'm using Hammer.app for the local development.
+I'm using Hammer.app for the local development and Slim for the markup.